SatyamK23/SatyamK23.github.io/_posts/2019-05-25-Understanding-WaveNet-architecture.md

 ## Residual block and Skip Connections

-The use of residual block and skip channels is inspired from PixelCNN architecture {% cite Oord:2016:CIG:3157382.3157633 %} for images.
+The use of residual block and skip channels is inspired from PixelCNN architecture for images.
 Both residual and parameterized skip connections are used throughout the network, to speed up convergence and enable training of much deeper models.
 ![Residual Network](/assets/WaveNet.png)
 *Overview of residual block and complete architecture.*